Civil Servants

 Against this backdrop, the Senate, in its meeting on April 29, 2022, adopted the following guideline, which replaces the Senate Guideline for the Protection Against Sexual Harassment from February 1, 2013:

-Senate Guideline for the Protection Against Sexual Harassment and Sexualized Violence (only in german).
+Senate Guideline for the Protection Against Sexual Harassment and Sexualized Violence

 The remuneration (salary) refers to the official compensation and any additional allowances received by civil servants.
 This remuneration consists of the base salary (which may include supplements or allowances) and, where applicable, a family allowance.
 There is a statutory entitlement to remuneration that is appropriate to the position held.